bioinform-org/biohackeu22-bioinforming-paper/paper/paper.md

 | Structure prediction             | Molecular structure analysis  |
 | Structure visualization, comparison and classification |Molecular structure analysis|

-<b>Table 2.</b> Learning topics and their respective learning areas.
+Table: Learning topics and their respective learning areas.

 Each of these learning topics has been carefully selected to provide students with a deep understanding of the scientific disciplines they cover.
 By grouping these topics into specific learning areas, we aim to provide a structured approach to learning that allows students to build on their knowledge and develop a comprehensive understanding of the subject matter.